adambard/learnxinyminutes-docs/javascript.html.markdown

 const isOdd = number => number % 2 !== 0;

-// Parentheses are not required if only one argument is specified;
 // The "equivalent" of this function in the traditional syntax would look like this:

 function isOdd(number) {
     return number % 2 !== 0;
 };

+// However if a function has no arguments, a slight change of adding the parenthesis in it's place is required: const helloWorld = () => {
+    console.log("Hello World")
+}

-// I put the word "equivalent" in double quotes because a function defined
+// Also, I put the word "equivalent" in double quotes because a function defined
-// using the lambda syntax cannnot be called before the definition.
+// using the arrow function cannnot be called before the definition.
 // The following is an example of invalid usage:

 add(1, 8);